Instruments

 to enter a subdirectory, you can go back to the parent directory by navigating to the /..

-entery and pressing ENTER
+entry and pressing ENTER

 .
-Press PLAY
+Hold down PLAY

 to audition the currently selected sample wave file.
 To import the currently selected wave file press ALT